-Yes - we welcome enquiries from people of all nationalities that have lived in the UK for at least 12 months.
+Yes- we welcome enquiries from people of all nationalities that have lived in the UK for at least 12 months.
 We will need to see written confirmation of your residency status- confirming you have been in the UK for at least 12 months and are now habitually resident.
 As part of an adoption assessment, we will need to know about any substantial time that you or your partner (if adopting as a couple) have spent abroad as an adult.
 This is because we will need to undertake an overseas police check for this period of time.

-I live in a flat - can I apply to adopt a child?
+I live in a flat - would that stand against my adoption application?